Quality Scores for Specific Treatment Areas

-You can compare our quality scores against the average scores of all hospitals across the nation, as well as those within North Carolina, in the following in six treatment areas:
+You can compare our quality scores against the average scores of all hospitals across the nation, as well as those within North Carolina, in the following in two treatment areas:

 The scores come from The Centers for Medicare and Medicaid Services (CMS) the U.S. government agency that runs the Medicare program.
 CMS tallies and reports scores for areas where there are clear, evidence-based guidelines for treating certain medical conditions.